GedeonIsezerano/GedeonIsezerano/README.md

 - 👋 Hi, I’m @Gedeon_Isezerano
-- 👀 I’m interested in learning about machine learning
+- 👀 I’m interested in learning about machine learning.
+I welcome any comments on how I can improve my models now and in the future.
-- 🌱 I’m currently in my third year of Computer Engineering
+- 🌱 I’m currently going in my 4th year of Computer Engineering
-- 📫 Contact: isezeranog@gmail.com
+- 📫 Contact: gei715@usaskca

 <!---
 GedeonIsezerano/GedeonIsezerano is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.